 Dr Sílvia Majó-Vázquez

-Sílvia Majó-Vázquez is a communication researcher and Postdoctoral Research Fellow.
+Sílvia Majó-Vázquez is Assistant Professor at Vrije Universiteit Amsterdam.
+She is a Research Associate at the institute and was formerly a Postdoctoral Research Fellow.
 Her research areas include news audience behavior, digital news structure and the role of new and legacy media in the online news domain.
 In 2013, she joined the Internet Interdisciplinary Institute (In3) at Universitat Oberta de Catalunya to work as a granted pre-doctoral researcher.
 As part of her dissertation, she studied how digital technologies are reconfiguring the news media ecology, borrowing tools from network science and using digital data.

 In 2015 and 2016, she was a research fellow at DiMeNet group at Annenberg School for Communication at University of Pennsylvania.
 Jointly with professor Sandra González-Bailón, DiMeNet’s research leader and other colleagues, she is applying insights from network science to understand how people consume online information during major political events.

 She has also collaborated with Democracy, Elections and Citizenship, a research group based at the Autonomous University of Barcelona (UAB).
 They have studied attitudes towards protest using Twitter and press data and applying a mixed methods approach, which includes data mining, automatic content processing and sentiment analysis.

 As a member of eGovernance: Electronic Administration and Democracy research group at In3, she worked on the publicly funded project Opinionet leaded by professor Ana S. Cardenal, her thesis supervisor.
 Their main goal was to study modes of exposure to political information online using browsing tracking data.